 That year, seven potters and nine painters expanded their exhibition in the former municipal office to include the old Town Council chambers.
 The local business community purchased advertising space to support signage and promotional material and the local press began their unfaltering, and on-going support.

 It was during the Studio Tour's third year that it began to live up to its name; a 'true' studio tour format was agreed upon as the artists committed to opening their homes for the weekend event.
-In 2003 that the Latcham Gallery, the local public gallery, was added as a venue, bringing the number of locations to seven.
+In 2003 the Latcham Gallery, the local public gallery, was added as a venue, bringing the number of locations to seven.
 It was this year that the tour cemented the weekend after Thanksgiving as its annual weekend.

 With even more artists interested in participating in the Studio Tour, in 2004 an Executive Committee was established to facilitate administration of the tour and liaise with the growing number of artists.
 A jurying process was also created in order to maintain the established standard of artistic skill for all new members to the Studio Tour.
 In 2004, it was also agreed that, in order to stay true to the local artist community, expansion of the tour would not go beyond the boundaries of Whitchurch-Stouffville, however resident artists could invite guest artists from further afield.